Conference Video Production

 • 1x professional camera operator

-• 3x broadcast quality FHD cameras for dynamic video angles
+• 3x broadcast FHD cameras for dynamic video angles

 • In-camera audio control

-All footage is captured in camera and on a separate back-up recorder for complete redundancy.
+Footage is recorded in-camera and on a separate recorder for redundancy.

 close-up camera shot